-Visually stunning and ambitiously weird, Ben Wheatley’s High-Rise arrives in cinemas this month on a wave of feverish anticipation.
+Visually stunning and ambitiously weird, Ben Wheatley’s High-Rise arrived on a wave of feverish anticipation.
 Adapted by his regular screenwriter Amy Jump, Wheatley’s multi-storey disaster movie is impressively faithful to author J.G.
 Ballard’s cult classic 1975 novel about a gleaming new luxury London skyscraper whose residents slowly turn against each other in a crazed orgy of sex, violence and cannibalism.
 A sense-swamping riot of period-perfect 70s decor, fashions and hairstyles, High-Rise feels at times like an apocalyptic porn remake of Abigail’s Party.

 The film’s starry cast includes Tom Hiddleston, Jeremy Irons, Sienna Miller and Luke Evans.
 But the main star is the building itself, a hulking brutalist colossus clad in raw concrete, its upper floor balconies kinked forward over a vertiginous 40-storey drop.
 In the novel, Ballard described the high-rise as “a small vertical city”, complete with its own supermarket and swimming pool, which towers over a new docklands development in east London.
 But it is also giant machine designed to free its 2,000 tenants from their normal social inhibitions, jolting them into a state of neo-primitive savagery.